Jason-Amith/Data-Visualization-with-Python/README.md

-This repositiry has implementations of various data visualization libraries that display immigration dynamics of Canada by citizenship.
+This repositiry has implementations of various data visualization libraries such as matplotlib, folium and seaborn that display immigration dynamics of Canada by citizenship.

 Courtesy of Alex Aklson.